U P Hotels Ltd.

-(xiii) In our opinion and according to the information and explanations given to usall transactions with the related parties are not in compliance with Section 177 and 188of the Companies Act 2013.
-The details of such transactions have however been disclosed in the financialstatements as required by the applicable standards and all related partytransactions except one are also not recorded in the register under Section 189 of the Act.
+(xiii) In our opinion and according to the information and explanations given to usall transactions with the related parties are not in compliance with Section 177 and 188of the Act.
+The details of such transactions have however been disclosed in the financialstatements as required by the applicable standards and related party transactions are alsonot recorded in the register under Section 189 of the Act.
 (Refer Note 30 and 41(c) to thefinancial statements)

 (xiv) According to the information and explanations given to us and based on ourexamination of the records of the Company the Company has not made any preferentialallotment or private placement of shares or fully or partly convertible debentures duringthe year.